Fall 2023 Move-In

 Returning Students: Sunday, September 24, 2023: 10 a.m. - 2 p.m.

-In order to align with health and safety guidelines, Residential Education and Housing is planning to provide the best move-in experience in a physically distanced and efficient manner.
-Please be aware of the following:
+Residential Education and Housing is planning to provide the best move-in experience in an efficient and friendly way.

 Consider reducing the amount of personal belongings that you bring to campus.
 This will help ensure a quick and easy unloading process.

 Review the "What to Bring" checklist.
 Check the supplemental list of health related items you may want to consider bringing.

 COVID-19 Vaccination Requirement

 Oregon State University and OSU-Cascades has implemented a COVID-19 vaccine requirements for students who plan to live, work, or engage with others in-person in the fall.
 If you've already been vaccinated, you can upload proof of vaccination to your Student Health Services (SHS) portal now and check that item off of your to-do list!

 We do not anticipate that vaccinated students living in the residence hall will be required to test regularly for COVID-19 once their vaccination card information has been verified through SHS.
 Non-vaccinated students are required to test weekly.